 Simplify the integration of Alexa into in-vehicle infotainment systems.
 Includes C++ source and libraries so your vehicle can process audio, establish connection with and handle Alexa interactions.
 Supports Android and QNX operating systems on ARM and x86 processors.

-Our hardware development kits complete reference solutions for creating products with Alexa built-in.
+Qualified AVS solutions provide pre-qualified building blocks for creating products with Alexa Built-in.
 They include chipsets, voice processing technologies, and client software that leverages the AVS APIs.

 The AVS console lets you register your devices, access device analytics, and additional resources.